alanrogers/eghop/src/suggested.md

 # Suggested readings

+1. [Sun et al. 2021][sun21:pnas] Ancient DNA and multimethod dating confirm the late arrival of anatomically modern humans in southern China.

+  * "Genetic studies show the founders of all living non-African populations expanded from Africa ca. 65 to 45 ka.
+This “late dispersal” model has been challenged by the discovery of isolated AMHs at caves in southern China suggested as early as ca. 120 ka.
+We assessed the age of early AMH fossils from five caves in this region using ancient DNA analysis and a multimethod geological dating strategy.
+We found they were much younger than previously suggested, with some remains dating to the Holocene owing to the complex depositional history at these subtropical caves.
+Current evidence shows AMHs settled southern China within the timeframe set by molecular data of less than ca. 50 to 45 ka and no earlier."

 1. [Betti et al. 2020][betti20:n] Climate shaped how Neolithic farmers and European hunter-gatherers interacted after a major slowdown from 6,100 BCE to 4,500 BCE.